fbpx

 Il commercio della seta in Africa continuò per un lungo periodo di tempo e ciò che oggi è noto come "le vie della seta, o via della seta" esisteva da più di 1.500 anni, fino a circa 1453 d.C.

-IL Grande Zimbabwe, maliano E Impero del Ghana lay on the trade route, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.
+IL Grande Zimbabwe, maliano E Impero del Ghana lay on the trade routes, between the east coast and the interior of Africa, giving rise to a host of middlemen and trading posts, with the requirement for taxes and protection along the way.

 Religione, nuove tecnologie, innovazione e idee si diffondono lungo i corridoi commerciali africani con la stessa fluidità delle merci, determinando la crescita di città multiculturali lungo le rotte commerciali transahariane, in particolare Gao E Timbuctù, eccetera